kadamwhite/backbone-routeview-experiment/README.md

 - On any subsequent "route" event, that route view will self-destruct (because a second "route" event means we are leaving the route for which that RouteView instance applies)

+## Installation

+[Node.JS](http://nodejs.org) is required to run the application.
+Clone the repo, then (from the cloned directory) run `npm install`.

+Once installed, run `npm start` to build the script bundle and start a local server at [http://localhost:3000](http://127.0.0.1:3000).